Tikal: Tikal and Dos Pilas

-In 629 Tikal founded Dos Pilas, some 110 km to the southwest, as a military outpost in order to control trade along the course of the Pasión River.
-B'alaj Chan K'awiil was installed on the throne of the new outpost at the age of four, in 635.
+In 629, Tikal founded Dos Pilas, some 110 km to the southwest, as a military outpost in order to control trade along the course of the Pasión River.
+Bʼalaj Chan Kʼawiil was installed on the throne of the new outpost at the age of four, in 635.
 When he was older, for many years he served as a loyal vassal fighting for his brother, the king of Tikal.
 Roughly twenty years later, Dos Pilas was attacked by Calakmul and was soundly defeated.
-B'alaj Chan K'awiil was captured by the king of Calakmul but, instead of being sacrificed, he was re-instated on his throne as a vassal of his former enemy.
+Bʼalaj Chan Kʼawiil was captured by the king of Calakmul but, instead of being sacrificed, he was re-instated on his throne as a vassal of his former enemy.

 He attacked Tikal in 657, forcing Nuun Ujol Chaak, then king of Tikal, to temporarily abandon the city.
 The first two rulers of Dos Pilas continued to use the Mutal emblem glyph of Tikal, and they probably felt that they had a legitimate claim to the throne of Tikal itself.
-For some reason, B'alaj Chan K'awiil was not installed as the new ruler of Tikal; instead he stayed at Dos Pilas.
-Tikal counterattacked against Dos Pilas in 672, driving B'alaj Chan K'awiil into an exile that lasted five years.
+For some reason, Bʼalaj Chan Kʼawiil was not installed as the new ruler of Tikal; instead he stayed at Dos Pilas.
+Tikal counterattacked against Dos Pilas in 672, driving Bʼalaj Chan Kʼawiil into an exile that lasted five years.
 Calakmul tried to encircle Tikal within an area dominated by its allies, such as El Peru, Dos Pilas, and Caracol.

-In 682, Jasaw Chan K'awiil I erected the first dated monument at Tikal in 120 years and claimed the title of kaloomte, so ending the hiatus.
+In 682, Jasaw Chan Kʼawiil I erected the first dated monument at Tikal in 120 years and claimed the title of kaloomteʼ, so ending the hiatus.
 He initiated a program of new construction and turned the tables on Calakmul when, in 695, he captured the enemy noble and threw the enemy state into a long decline from which it never fully recovered.
 After this, Calakmul never again erected a monument celebrating a military victory.